VirtualPatientEngine/VPEHackathonAIAgentsCO/docs/results.md

 ### 🥉 Talk2KnowledgeGraphs
 - **Team**: Franscisco Arriaza Gallardo, Andrew Wicks, and Özge Kayisoglu-Kaya
-- **Judging**: Developed an extracted knowledge graph subgraph visualization and question and answering agent.
+- **Judging**: Developed an AI agent to reason over and visualize an extracted knowledge graph subgraph.
 - **Next stesp**: Generalizing the Q&A to operate over the entire knowledge graph, adding support for expanding the knowledge graph from user supplied documents, adding support for link prediction to fill in gaps, and adding support for additional embeddings besides text.

 ### 🎗️ Additional contributions